What Is Indoor Wellness Pool Design?

 - Different areas of depth when stretching or seated in immersion.

 Placement is strategic.
-The jets are supposed to fit the ergonomic shoulder, lumbar, calf position.
+The jets are supposed to fit the ergonomic shoulder, lumbar, and calf position.

 Lighting Design for Relaxation